Management System ISO14001

-Our Environmental Management System (EMS) compliant with ISO14001standard help us to make our actions efficient to guarantee the environmental protection.
-As airport operator we know that good relationship with stakeholders and Authorities means to talk a common language, based on shared data and information.
+Our ISO14001 standard compliant Environmental Management System (EMS) helps us to effeciently guarantee an environmental protection.
+As airport operators, we know that a good relationship with stakeholders and Authorities means talking a common language, based on shared data and information.

-Our EMS establishes the measurement of all environmental impact produced by airport operations (including noise, emissions, water and energy consumption and waste production).
+Our EMS establishes the measurement of all environmental impacts produced by airport operations (including noise, emissions, water and energy consumption and waste production).

-Moreover, within the EMS we adopt specific internal procedures aimed at guarantee preventive and corrective actions in case of potential environmental impact.
+Moreover, within the EMS we adopt specific internal procedures aimed at guaranteeing preventive and corrective actions in case of a potential environmental impact.

 Energy Management System ISO50001

-Our Energy Management System (EnMS) compliant with ISO50001 standard represent the an operative and organizational tool with which guarantee the reduction of energy resources.
+Our ISO50001 standard compliant Energy Management System (EnMS) represents an operative and organizational tool with which the reduction of energy resources is achieved.

-Thanks to an accurate and detailed monitoring of energy consumption we can identify all necessary measures to make our infrastructures efficient, and to design future efficient infrastructures.
+Thanks to an accurate and detailed monitoring of the energy consumption, we can identify all necessary measures to make our infrastructures efficient, and to plan for future efficient infrastructures.

-The EnMS is developed with the support by T-ZERO, which has operated within a funding from Italian Ministry of the Environment.
+The EnMS is developed with the support by T-ZERO, operated within a funding programme set by the Italian Ministry of the Environment.

 Airport Carbon Accreditation

-In addition to the EnMS, Bologna airport joins the Airport Carbon Accreditation Scheme at Level 2 "Reduction" (Watch video).
+In addition to the EnMS, Bologna airport has joined the Airport Carbon Accreditation Scheme at Level 2 "Reduction" (Watch video).

-The scheme, promoted by ACI Europe and involving many airport organizations from Europe and the rest of the world, allow us to be aligned and comparable with the high international standards.
+Such scheme, promoted by ACI Europe and involving many airport organizations from Europe and the rest of the world, allows us to be aligned and comparable with the highest international standards.

 Sustainable Energy Action Plan

-As big strategic infrastructure we know that our contribution to the sustainable development of our territory is very important.
-For that reason, we have undersigned the Sustainable Energy Action Plan promoted by Municipality of Bologna, in order to provide support to reach the common emission reduction goal.
+As a large strategic infrastructure, we know that our contribution to the sustainable development of our territory is very important.
+For that reason, we have undersigned the Sustainable Energy Action Plan promoted by the Municipality of Bologna, in order to provide a support in reaching the common emission reduction goal.